Growing a beard is easy. Maintaining a healthy, soft, and well-groomed beard is where most men struggle.

 Why a Beard Care Routine Matters

-- Dryness and rough texture
+- Dry and rough

 - Beard dandruff (beardruff)

-- Patchy or uneven growth
+- Patchy or uneven appearance

 The Complete Beard Care Routine (Step-by-Step)